-The Plan is a single employer, Employees' deferred compensation plan that is an eligible governmental plan within the meaning the Internal Revenue Code (the "IRC") 457(e)(l)(a).
+The Plan is a single employer, 401(a) defined contribution pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "IRC") and is also a governmental plan under Section 414(d) of the IRC.
 The Plan is not covered by the Employee Retirement Income Security Act of 1974.